Baccarat Terminology

 Understanding Baccarat Terms for Better Gaming Experience

-Baccarat TerminologyBaccarat is one of the classiest games you can play at a casino, with many land-based casino floors dedicating special areas for baccarat tables.
-Back in the day, baccarat tables were exclusively accessible by high-rollers as the game was well-known for incorporating high-stake bets in the gameplay.
-Nowadays, baccarat has become more accessible, with many online variations even offering low bet limits, making baccarat a great option for any type of player.
+Baccarat is one of the classiest games you can play at a casino, with many land-based casino floors dedicating special areas for baccarat tables.
+Back in the day, baccarat tables were accessible exclusively to high rollers, as the game was well known for incorporating high-stakes bets into the gameplay.
+Nowadays, baccarat has become more accessible, with many online variations even offering low bet limits, making it a great option for any type of player.

 Table Personnel Terminology

-Table Personnel TerminologyCallman – Large baccarat tables are manned by three dealers and each of them carries out a distinct duty.
+Callman – Large baccarat tables are manned by three dealers, each of whom carries out a distinct duty.
 One of those dealers is referred to as a callman (or caller) and is positioned in the very middle of the table so as to face all players.
-The callman is responsible for handling the cards, positioning them in the corresponding places on the layout, deciding whether or not more cards can be drawn to a hand depending on the predetermined drawing rules, and verbally announcing the winning hand (hence the name “callman”).
+The callman is responsible for handling the cards, positioning them in the corresponding places on the layout, deciding whether or not more cards can be drawn to a hand according to the predetermined drawing rules, and verbally announcing the winning hand (hence the name “callman”).

-Croupier – Croupier is derived from the old French word croupe, which was used to denote the back part of a horse.
+Croupier – Croupier is derived from the Old French word croupe, which was used to denote the back part of a horse.
 Initially, the word croupier referred to the person who stood behind a player to back them up with extra cash during the betting session, hence the analogy with a horse’s rump.
-The word’s meaning gradually evolved and its current usage is that of a casino representative, i.e. a callman in the context of baccarat, who is in charge of overseeing the game and announcing the results of the coups.
+The word’s meaning gradually evolved, and its current usage is that of a casino representative, i.e. a callman in the context of baccarat, who is in charge of overseeing the game and announcing the results of the coups.

 Dealer – A distinction should be made between a callman (a croupier) and a dealer in baccarat.
 Two dealers stand on each side of large baccarat tables while the callman is positioned in the very middle.
 Unlike the callman, the dealers do not come in direct contact with the cards.
 They only handle the money on the table, paying out the winners and collecting the chips of losing players.

 Ladderman – The role of a baccarat ladderman is identical to that of the pit bosses in craps.
-The ladderman is responsible for overseeing the game and sits in a special high chair positioned above the baccarat table, which enables him to keep close track of all the action.
+The ladderman is responsible for overseeing the game and sits in a special high chair positioned above the baccarat table, which enables them to keep close track of all the action.

 Table Equipment Terminology

-Baccarat BetCheques – Cheques are chips intended specifically for play at the baccarat tables.
-They are of different size when compared to the chips used in other table games, which only contributes to the sense of exclusivity baccarat instills in players.
+Cheques – Cheques are chips intended specifically for play at the baccarat tables.
+They are a different size from the chips used in other table games, which further contributes to the sense of exclusivity baccarat instills in players.

 Discards – The discards are the cards that have already been dealt out of the shoe and are not in play until the reshuffle.
 These are stored in a discard tray until the cut card is reached and a fresh shoe starts.

-Lammers – Lammers are small laminated disks used by the dealers to mark the commissions on the winning banker wagers.
+Lammers – Lammers are small laminated disks used by the dealers to mark the commissions on winning banker wagers.

 Marker – A piece of paper a player must sign when borrowing credit from the house.